pmvester/node-red-code-engine/DNS.md

 ![i012.png](/images/i012.png)

-Add a CNAME record with the name of your service and fill in the the FQDN of the application URL that you copied in the first step.
+Add a CNAME record with the name of your service and fill in the the FQDN that you copied in the first step.
 (Strictly speaking, it is sufficient to fill in any valid FQDN as we will override this value in a later step.)

 ![i013.png](/images/i013.png)